endeavour-predict/api-gateway/dev-portal/public/custom-content/content-fragments/Home.md

 ---
-title: Developer Portal
+title: Endeavour Predict
-header: Developer Portal
+header: Endeavour Predict
-tagline: Your gateway to the data.
+tagline: Putting patients in control of their futures
 gettingStartedButton: Get Started
-apiListButton: Our APIs
+apiListButton: Prediction Algorithms
 ---

-### EXPLORE AND BUILD
+### ABOUT ENDEAVOUR PREDICT

 Read the Getting Started guide to learn how to hit the ground running to get an application up and running in no time.